Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Proof of the main results

-The proof of weak existence in the L\'evy case closely follows the proof of \cref{weak_existence} with two minor differences.
-On the one hand, it is easier to demonstrate that the limit $L$ of the noise is still a L\'evy process.
+The proof of weak existence in the Lévy case closely follows the proof of Theorem~\ref{th:weak_existence} with two minor differences.
+On the one hand, it is easier to demonstrate that the limit $L$ of the noise is still a Lévy process.
 Indeed, since $L$ is Markovian, we do not need to consider its representation with respect to an additional auxiliary Markov process.
-On the other hand, the L\'evy noise is not continuous, so we have to work in the Skorokhod space $\mathbb{D}([0,1], \mathbb{R}^d)$ instead of $\C([0,1])$.
+On the other hand, the Lévy noise is not continuous, so we have to work in the Skorokhod space $\D([0,1], \R^d)$ instead of $C([0,1], \R^{d})$.

-\begin{proof}[Proof of \cref{levy_existence}] As in the proof of \cref{weak_existence}, part (i) follows immediately from part (ii).
-Therefore we prove only (ii).
+\begin{proof}[Proof of Theorem~\ref{th:levy_existence}] As in the proof of Theorem~\ref{th:weak_existence}, part (i) follows immediately from part (ii).
+Therefore, we only prove (ii).

-\textbf{Step 1: setup.} We are given a probability space $(\Omega, \F, \P)$ with an $\alpha$-stable Lévy process $L$.
+\textbf{Step 1: setup.} We are given a probability space $(\Omega, \F, \P)$ with a Lévy process $L$ satisfying \eqref{eq:characteristic_bound}.
 We denote by $\FF = (\F_{t})_{t}$ the natural filtration associated with $L$.
-By hypothesis we have a sequence $\{ b_{n}, n \ge 1 \}$ of smooth functions converging to $b$ and strong solutions $X^{n}$ to (\ref{eq:approx_levy}).
+By hypothesis, we have a sequence $\{ b_{n}, n \ge 1 \}$ of smooth functions converging to $b$ and strong solutions $X^{n}$ to (\ref{eq:approx_levy}).
 The solutions $X^{n}$ are therefore adapted to $\FF$.
 We define the drift $\psi^n$ by